itegebo/haxe/README.md

 * A complete history of the [ocamllibs SVN repository][2] (in the `libs` subdirectory), which contains source and binary dependencies that are needed to compile Haxe.
-* A modified copy of [install.ml][3], the Haxe build script, which is for some strange reason maintained outside the Haxe SVN repository (modified to work with this git mirror, since the original script is dependent on SVN).
+* A copy of install.ml modified to work without SVN.
+Haxe has a proper Makefile now, but install.ml is still useful for compiling on Windows, or if the Makefile doesn’t work for you.

 Building on Linux/Unix
 ----------------------

-To build you need the [OCaml compiler][4], camlp4 (usually included with OCaml), [Findlib][5], and [zlib][6] (including development header files).
+To build you need a working GCC compiler toolchain, the [OCaml compiler][4], camlp4 (usually included with OCaml), [Findlib][5], [Neko][24], and [zlib][6] (including development header files).

 To install these on Debian/Ubuntu systems, just run:

 ```
-sudo apt-get install ocaml camlp4 ocaml-findlib zlib1g-dev
+sudo apt-get install build-essential ocaml camlp4 ocaml-findlib \
+	neko zlib1g-dev
 ```

 Then, to build, run:

 ```
-ocaml install.ml
+make
 ```

-If all goes well, you will end up with a `bin` directory containing the `haxe` executable, and the standard library `std`.
+If all goes well, you will end up with the executables `haxe`, `haxedoc`, and `haxelib` in the working directory.

 Building on Windows